NL33/electron-git/znext.md

                --and/or use tips to be able to display html code on webpage, like here: http://intelsea.com/displaying-and-highlighting-code-in-html-page.html

 --comparing changes: If you select two different versions, and then hit "compare changes" again, it makes both newer and older version the same (the later one).
 Fix this (Note of June 30, 2021).
 More detail: its possible for "new version" header to not be updated, and to wrongly show the last saved version, when it should show current local saved changes.
 And then for both "new version" and "older version" to show the same version number.
 In this case, it will run a diff of a version against itself.
 This happened for me when I had selected two different versions, then hit compare changes again

+--comparison: after run the diff, you show the file name at the top of each section showing changes.
+Right now, you identify that name by seeing if there is any white space.
+But what if the file name has white space in it?
+Probably doesnt work.
+Fix it.
+To test, try a file name with white space in it.
 # contact notes

 if link it to github, could tell them about it to get their support